+Grief and loss among older adults have increased during the pandemic. due to loss of loved ones and limited connections with family and friends.

-A participant noted that older adults experienced: "increased grief and loss due to higher COVID fatalities in older populations and were more likely to have lost friends and family members."
+- A participant noted that older adults experienced: - "increased grief and loss due to higher COVID fatalities in older populations and were more likely to have lost friends and family members."
 Another shared: "There's also the loss of connection to family not seeing grandkids, not having the holidays, not having the same kind of experiences and just the layers of that degree."

+Fear and trauma have increased isolation particularly for older adults in Asian communities.
+Isolation has impacted family dynamics as well.
+Fear of getting COVID-19 by being in public is common for older adults, but the increase of anti-Asian hate incidents during the pandemic has been an added stressor.

-A participant from an organization serving Asian older adults said: "The pandemic comes in a time with anti-Asian hate incidents being increased We hear a lot of stories of senior citizens afraid to go out to even buy groceries, to even take a walk.
+- A participant from an organization serving Asian older adults said: - "The pandemic comes in a time with anti-Asian hate incidents being increased. ...
+We hear a lot of stories of senior citizens afraid to go out to even buy groceries, to even take a walk.
 So for the last year, a lot of Asian senior citizens were just stuck at home.
 They didn't want to go out, they were so scared.
-So, then they depend on their adult children, to buy things for them to do the most basic things for them, and now we're hearing more abuse against senior citizens by their adult children. because of this imbalance in power dynamics."
-"Senior centers in [Montgomery] County [that] had been serving low- income seniors on a daily basis have seen a severe drop-off in attendance since the pandemic.
+So, then they depend on their adult children, to buy things for them to do the most basic things for them, and now we're hearing more abuse against senior citizens by their adult children, because of this imbalance in power dynamics."

+Senior centers and other community venues for physical activity and socialization play a key role in preventing isolation and monitoring the mental and physical health of members.

+- "Senior centers in [Montgomery] County [that] had been serving lowincome seniors on a daily basis have seen a severe drop-off in attendance since the pandemic.
 These were essential connection points for seniors and provided an opportunity for observation of mental health [and physical health] conditions.
+The increased isolation since the pandemic has had a profound impact on seniors' mental and physical health." - A participant cited the influx of older adults returning to the YMCA: - "What we saw is a return of the active adults of the senior population more than any other population...because of the connectivity, the community that they built, and just to avoid the isolation."

+Another issue for some older adults: grandparents taking on the responsibility of raising grandchildren and their need for assistance, which was discussed in most counties.
+Participants noted that the number of grandparents raising grandchildren, including those with behavioral health needs, increased during the pandemic.

-The increased isolation since the pandemic has had a profound impact on seniors' mental and physical health."
-A participant cited the influx of older adults returning to the YMCA: "What we saw is a return of the active adults of the senior population more than any other populationbecause of the connectivity, the community that they built, and just to avoid the isolation."
-"There have always been grandparents raising grandchildren, but, now it's just at a different proportion, and maybe more people who are already struggling with mental health, and now they're taking on this extra stress.
-It's just a different level of stress, and worry There has been an influx of grandparents and great grandparents raising children with behavioral health needs especially during the pandemic."
+"There have always been grandparents raising grandchildren, but, ... now it's just at a different proportion, and maybe more people who are already struggling with mental health, and now they're taking on this extra stress.
+It's just a different level of stress, and worry. ...
+There has been an influx of grandparents and great grandparents raising children with behavioral health needs especially during the pandemic."

-the pandemic.
+FOCUS: ACCESS TO BEHAVIORAL HEALTH CARE FOR OLDER ADULTS